-I am so delighted that you will be joining us as we journey in the footsteps of Mary Magdalene and the Mystics..
+I am so delighted that you will be joining us as we journey in the footsteps of the mystics in the Hebrides Islands.

-During our time together, we will be sharing in story, image and spiritual practices that I hope will enable you to feel as if you are transported across time and space to the sacred sites of Europe that were places that nurtured courage, creativity and compassion .
-We need this qualities in our world more than ever, and it is my deepest hope that our class together will help us nurture this quality within us as we create a global virtual community.
+During our time together, we will be sharing in story, image and spiritual practices that I hope will enable you to feel as if you are transported across time and space to the sacred sites of Scotland that were places that have inspired amazing works of art, music and poetry.
+It is my deepest hope that our class together will help us nurture the seeds of creativity within us as we create a global virtual community.

 The rhythm of our time together will follow an ancient pattern that is designed to open us to the depths of these teachings.

-Opening Circle ( 11:00 am PST) We will being with a ceremony of lighting of candles, followed by a reading and opening meditation and a setting of intentions for the day.
+Opening Circle ( 11:00 am PDT) We will being with a ceremony of lighting of candles, followed by a reading of poetry, music sung by Robin O'Brien, an opening meditation and a setting of intentions for the day.

-Integration (done individually) It is strongly recommended that you keep and create an art journal as we travel through this week together.
-Each day will offer questions for further reflection and journaling.
-This will become all the richer if you also print out pictures to download and collage into your journal, or if you sketch, paint or otherwise “illuminate” your pages.
+Integration (done individually) IOn our first session , Katherine Witteman will introduce the practice of keep a Blessing Book- a form of art journaling that we encourage you to do as we travel together. .Your experience will become all the richer if you print out pictures to download and collage into your journal, or if you sketch, paint or otherwise “illuminate” your pages.
 We will invite you to share your pictures, writing and responses in our sharing circles on the last day.
 This is a marvelous way to spark one another’s creativity.
+On o

-Enrichment and Immersion Of course, nothing can replace the experience of actually being in France, but a few of these suggestions will deepen and enrich your experience.
+Enrichment and Immersion Of course, nothing can replace the experience of actually being in Scotland but a few of these suggestions will deepen and enrich your experience.

-2) Sensorial experience: To bring the sights, smells, sounds and tastes of these sacred sights to you, we will offer links to suggested recipes.
-You may wish to seek out films set in the locations for viewing in the evening.
+2) Sensorial experience: To bring the sights, smells, sounds and tastes of these sacred sights to you, you might want to try one of these traditional Scottish recipes and ha e a box of Scottish Breakfast tea on hand.
+You may wish to seek out films set in the locations for viewing in the evening

 3) Walking: If we were doing this in person, we would be spending a few hours each day walking after our morning lectures while we were on site.
 This is a wonderful way to process the information—even if you are only retracing the same old familiar paths in your own neighborhood.
 Solvitur Ambulando was a favored motto of the Middle Ages: It is solved by walking.
 Strapon some earphones and listen to Medieval pilgrim songs.